 In research and development, the level of validity, practicality, and effectiveness of product development use several educational instruments [52].
 To test the level of validity, researchers used a validation sheet for learning tools.
 Researchers also used: (a) teacher activity observation sheets, (b) children's activity observation sheets, (c) teacher response questionnaires to measure the practicality of development products.
-Finally, to measure the product's effectiveness, the researcher used the children's ability observation sheet to see an increase in their ability with the achievement of entrepreneurial values
+Finally, to measure the children's ability observation sheet to see an increase in their ability with the achievement of entrepreneurial values